Spintires

-Spintires is a 2014 off-roading simulation video game by UK-based developer Oovee Game Studios.
+Spintires is a 2014 off-roading simulation video game by developer Pavel Zagrebelnyy.
 In Spintires, players take control of off-road vehicles and drive them through muddy off-road terrain to complete objectives.
-The game was released on June 13, 2014, and has since sold over one million copies.
+The game was released on June 13, 2014, and has sold over one million copies.
 A spin-off game called MudRunner was released on October 30, 2017.

 Gameplay

 Spintires is an all-terrain simulation video game which tasks driving through muddy unpaved Russian roads in aging Soviet vehicles with nothing but a map and a compass.
 The aim of the game is to transport cargo to its destination without depleting resources (such as fuel) or damaging the vehicle.
 There is both a single-player and multiplayer mode.

 The game takes into account several properties such as physics, mud, terrain deformation, as well as driving controls and a day/night cycle.
 Due to the challenging terrain, players must take all conditions into consideration and drive accordingly; for example, they cannot simply just press "forward" on their keyboard to drive straight.

 Players can choose between casual and hardcore mode.
-In hardcore mode, fuel consumption is increased and routes the player charts on the map won't be displayed as a guide on the road as they drive.
+In hardcore mode, fuel consumption is increased and routes the player charts on the map will not be displayed as a guide on the road as they drive.
 The game's camera is positioned outside the vehicle and can be moved around using the mouse; there is no in-car view.

 Development

-Development of the game was preceded by a demo game made by Pavel Zagrebelnyy for the 2009 Intel Level Up game development competition, where the game won the first prize in the 'Best Multithreaded Game' category and finished second in the 'best game optimized for Intel graphics' category.
+Development was preceded by a demo game made by Pavel Zagrebelnyy for the 2009 Intel Level Up game development competition, where the game won the first prize in the 'Best Multithreaded Game' category and finished second in the 'best game optimized for Intel graphics' category.

 The game initially raised $82,684 on Kickstarter in 2013.
 A few days following its release, Spintires briefly became the top-selling video game on the Steam platform, and a month after it still retained a position in the Steam Top 10, selling over 100,000 copies.
 In 2014, developer Zagrebelny alleged that Oovee took the money and cut off communication, which left him unable to update it.
 Oovee, however, has denied the allegations, saying Zagrebelnyy has been paid in full for the work he completed and that there is no breach of contract on the side of Oovee.
 Later, both Oovee and Zagrebelnyy attributed the dispute to "communications issues", and said that an eventual sequel to Spintires was a possibility.

 In December 2015, Oovee opened up the game to its player base with Steam Workshop support, seeing the release of its truck and map editor.
 A news post on the Spintires Steam page by Oovee, suggested that Spintires was not over as many had suggested, and showed signs of further graphical improvements and additions to gameplay.

 Throughout 2019, Spintires has received numerous updates including fixes, graphical enhancements and DLC.

+As of 2022, the game is no longer available for purchase from Steam due to copyright disputes.